risc0/risc0-foundry-template/README.md

 Starter template for writing an application using [RISC Zero] and Ethereum.

-This repository implements an application on Ethereum utilizing [Bonsai] as a [coprocessor] to the smart contract application.
+This repository implements an application on Ethereum utilizing RISC Zero as a [coprocessor] to the smart contract application.
-It provides a starting point for building powerful new applications on Ethereum that offload computationally intensive (i.e. gas expensive), or difficult to implement, tasks to be proven by the [RISC Zero zkVM].
+It provides a starting point for building powerful new applications on Ethereum that offload computationally intensive (i.e. gas expensive), or difficult to implement.
-Verifiable results are sent to your Ethereum contract.
+Prove computation with the [RISC Zero zkVM] and verify the results in your Ethereum contract.

 ## Overview